igor-krechetov/hsmcpp-doc/source/features/states/states.rst

 Usage
 =====

+Adding a new state is done using :hsmcpp:`HierarchicalStateMachine::registerState` API.
 Assuming we create HSM as a separate object, here are possible ways to register a state:

 .. literalinclude:: state_api.cpp
    :language: c++

-Note that if you explicitly need to pass nullptr (as in the last example) you will need to provide class name as a template parameter.
+Note that specifying template parameter for registerState() function is optional, if you explicitly need to pass nullptr (as in the last example) you will need to provide it.

 .. _features-states-actions: